openmainframeproject/cobol-programming-course/COBOL Programming Course #1 - Getting Started/COBOL Programming Course #1 - Getting Started.md

-19. A list of data set names beginning with your username from z/OS Connection LearnCOBOL appears as shown in Figure  20.
+19. A list of data set names beginning with your username from z/OS Connection LEARNCOBOL appears as shown in Figure  20.

 ![](Images/image090.png)